Hard Drive Destruction: What You Need to Know

 Like any other security measure, hard drive destruction processes should be audited and reviewed regularly to ensure they are up to the current industry standards and organizational needs.

 Employees are often the first line of defense against data breaches.
-Proper training programs create awareness about the importance of hard drive destruction and the correct procedures to follow.
+Proper training programs create awareness about the importance of certified hard drive destruction and the correct procedures to follow.

 The environmental implications of hard drive destruction are often overlooked.
 The e-waste generated by discarded electronics poses significant ecological risks.
 Organizations must seek sustainable alternatives, such as recycling, and adhere to industry standards that minimize the carbon footprint.